dopedao/RYO/mappings/data_encoding.md

 ## Data use outilne

-Storae on L2 is more expensive than computation, so this an outline of a storage efficient mechanism to pack-unpack the data for each unique player in the game so that NFTs confer different game experiences.
+Storage on L2 is more expensive than computation, so this an outline of a storage efficient mechanism to pack-unpack the data for each unique player in the game so that NFTs confer different game experiences.